Edey helps No. 23 Purdue hold off No. 25 Wisconsin 73-69

 WEST LAFAYETTE, Ind.
+(AP) — Zach Edey developed his closing mentality on the pitching mound.
+He showed Tuesday it works pretty well on the basketball court, too.

-(AP) — Freshman Zach Edey scored a career-high 21 points and Jaden Ivey added 18 to help No. 23 Purdue hold on for a 73-69 victory over No. 25 Wisconsin on Tuesday night.
+The strong, stone-faced freshman scored a career-high 21 points including nine straight during one stretch and led No. 23 Purdue to a crucial 73-69 victory over No. 25 Wisconsin.

+“When the score gets close, my emotions come out and my inner competitiveness comes out,” said Edey, who was a closer for his high school baseball team.
+“I love to compete in situations like that when the team’s leaning on me like that.”

+With the Boilermakers in second-half foul trouble, the 7-foot-4 center did more than just stand tall.
+He delivered time after time — going 8 of 11 from the field and grabbing seven rebounds.

-The Boilermakers (17-8, 12-6 Big Ten) have won four straight and five of their last six.
+And after his initial flurry helped steady Purdue (17-8, 12-6 Big Ten), the Boilermakers never trailed again.
+Purdue has won four straight and five of its last six and is now in position to secure a bye in next week’s Big Ten Tournament.

-Ben Davison led the Badgers with 15 points.
-Micah Potter and Nate Reuvers each had 11 points for Wisconsin (16-10, 10-9), which has lost four of its last five overall —- all against ranked teams.
-The Badgers also lost their fifth in a row at Mackey Arena where they are 4-42 all-time.
+Ben Davison led the Badgers with 15 points while Micah Potter and Nate Reuvers each had 11.
+Wisconsin (16-10, 10-9), has lost four of five overall —- all against ranked teams — and five straight at Mackey Arena where they are 4-42 all-time.

 BIG PICTURE